 If you have questions about PLAYA’s facilities or policies before you arrive, please do not hesitate to send an email.
 We will be happy to assist you.

 Each resident is provided housing with a kitchen, and a place to work, either a studio or a desk area in their cabin (including one shared living quarters cabin).
-Except for twice-weekly group dinners, all meals and provisions are the responsibility of the resident.
+All meals and provisions are the responsibility of the resident.
+PLAYA will provide 4 group dinners during a 26-day residency, two dinners during a 12-day and 1 dinner during a 5-day residency.
+The most current covid safety protocols will be communicated prior to your arrival.
 Living, work, and studio spaces have standard utilities, abundant natural light, open vistas in an expansive landscape, and are free of telephone, television, and internet.
-The Commons building has a commercial kitchen, a space for yoga or dancing, a ping-pong table, a loft work area with a projection screen, library, telephone with free long distance (USA only) and an iMAC with internet service and printer.
-PLAYA provides:
+PLAYA has two laundry rooms resdienct can use during their stay.

 - Comfortable furnishings